 Each and every item tells a story – conjuring the lives of the people who made, used, collected or donated it.

 For most importantly, our collection is a storehouse of memories to be preserved and presented so we might share what it means to be Australian and Jewish for many years to come

 Image use policy: All images, audio and audio-visual material within the collection are owned by the Jewish Museum of Australia.
 If you wish to adapt, publish or redistribute content from the collection, please submit the application form attached to the image use policy document.

 Thank you for considering donating an object to the Jewish Museum of Australia.
-We have standard policies and procedures relating to collection donations outlined in our Acquisition and Deaccession Policy.
-These have been developed to help protect donors and their objects, as well as help us manage the collection according to professional standards.
-Please complete the form below in as much detail as possible and your proposal will be submitted to our Acquisitions Committee for assessment.
+We have standard policies and procedures relating to collection donations outlined in our Acquisition and Deaccession Policy, which have been developed to protect donors and their objects as well as help us manage the collection according to professional standards.

-If you have a question about our collection or exhibitions program please use the form below to get in touch with our curatorial team.
+If you have a question about our collection or exhibitions program, please use the form below to get in touch.

 Please be advised that our turnaround time for research enquiries and image requests is four weeks.